pyca/cryptography/docs/x509/verification.rst

     .. method:: time(new_time)

-        Sets the policy's verification time.
+        Sets the verifier's verification time.

+        If not called explicitly, this is set to :meth:`datetime.datetime.now` when :meth:`build_server_verifier` is called.

-        :param new_time: The :class:`datetime.datetime` to use in the policy
+        :param new_time: The :class:`datetime.datetime` to use in the verifier

         :returns: A new instance of :class:`PolicyBuilder`